Sensitivity to Axion-like Particle dark matter with very-high-energy gamma-ray observations of Active Galactic Nuclei located behind Galaxy Clusters: Data analysis of combined AGN observations with IACTs

-$E$ and $E’$ are the true and reconstructed energies, respectively, $d\Phi^M_{k}/dE'$ is the predicted gamma-ray flux from the AGN-cluster pair $k$ assumed to be a power law parameterised by parameters $\mathcal{P}_k$ -- with the normalisation $\Phi_{0,k}$ and spectral index $\Gamma_k$.
-The spectrum can possibly be affected by photon-ALP conversion $P_{a\gamma}$. $T_{\rm obs,k}$ stands for the observation time of the pair $k$, and $A_{\rm eff, k}^\gamma$ corresponds to the energy-dependent effective area to VHE gamma rays for a given object $k$ due the zenith-angle dependence of $A_{{\rm eff}, k}^\gamma$. $G$ represents the finite energy resolution of the instrument which is modeled as a Gaussian with width given by $\sigma/E$.
+The finite energy resolution of the instrument $G$ is modeled as a Gaussian with width given by $\sigma/E$, where $E$ and $E’$ are the true and reconstructed energies, respectively. $d\Phi^M_{k}/dE'$ is the predicted flux from the AGN-cluster pair $k$ assumed to be a power law parameterised by the set of parameters $\mathcal{P}_k = (\Phi_{0,k}; \Gamma_k)$ -- with the normalisation $\Phi_{0,k}$ and spectral index $\Gamma_k$, see Sec.~\ref{sec:stat_method} for more details.
+The spectrum can possibly be affected by photon-ALP conversion $P_{a\gamma}$.
+In absence of ALP-photon conversion, $P_{\gamma\gamma}(E', m_a, g_{a\gamma\gamma}=0 ) \equiv 1$. $T_{\rm obs,k}$ stands for the observation time of the pair $k$, and $A_{\rm eff, k}^\gamma$ corresponds to the energy-dependent effective area to VHE gamma rays for a given object $k$ due the zenith-angle dependence of $A_{{\rm eff}, k}^\gamma$.
 When no ALP-photon conversion is assumed, the energy-differential spectrum is simply extrapolated in the TeV energy range following a power-law parametrisation derived by \lat attenuated by the absorption coefficient $e^{-\tau}$.
-The extrapolation is made from 100 GeV to 60 TeV using 10 spectral bins for all 41 datasets discussed in Sec.~\ref{sec:obs}.
-The number of expected signal in absence of ALP-photon conversion is obtained from Eq.~(\ref{eq:count}) assuming $P_{\gamma\gamma}$ = 1.
+The extrapolation is made from 100 GeV to 60 TeV using 10 logarithmically-spaced spectral bins for all 41 datasets discussed in Sec.~\ref{sec:obs}.
+The number of expected signal in absence of ALP-photon conversion is obtained from Eq.~(\ref{eq:count}) with $P_{\gamma\gamma}$ = 1.